sashacsy/arca-docs/docs/how-to/processes/self-submission.md

 If the item was ingested to the "draft" state accidentally, it may be moved directly to "published" using the moderation block.

 ![image](/arca-docs/assets/moderation_state.png)

+# Webform method

+## Modules

+- Webform
+    - Base Webform module
+- Webform Attachment
+    - Allows submitters to attach files, eg PDFs
+- Webform Node
+    - Optional; allows a Webform to be created as a page with your form embedded in it.
+- Webform Submission Import/Export
+    - Optional; allows you to export (and import) submissions for your records.
+- Webform UI
+	- Provides a user interface for you to manage webforms.

+## Creating a webform

+1. Go to `Structure -> Webforms`, and click "Add a webform"
+2. Give it a title (e.g. "Thesis submission") and descriptions, and a status (open or closed).
+Save.
+    - "Open" means it will accept submissions; "closed" means it will not.
+3. Add elements (fields) to your form:
+    - In the Webforms section, next to your form, click Build
+    - To add a new element, click Add Element and select the type.
+        - Choose the type of field relevant to its purpose; eg. for user email, use the Email field.
+        - Give your element a title and description, and save
+    - Be sure to include at minimum elements for:
+        - Title
+        - Author
+        - Date
+        - Abstract
+        - Submission file (attachment)
+        - Submitter contact information
+    - Also include any other fields that the repository staff will need to fully populate the metadata.
+4. Add emails and handlers to send notifications:
+    - Click the `Emails/Handlers` tab
+    - Add Email
+    - Fill out the details -- the recipient email address, subject, etc.
+    - Save
+5. Create either a page with a link to your form, or create a menu link to your form.